 After you get medical treatment for an injury rather than a chronic illness, it’s not uncommon to receive a letter from a third-party subrogation company, such as Optum (or The Rawlings Company, Equian, First Recovery Group, etc.), on behalf of your health insurance company.
 Optum (or one of these other companies) is probably calling you to find out how you got hurt.
 If your injuries possibly give rise to a personal injury claim or a potential lawsuit (for example, a car accident, a work injury, a slip-and-fall accident, etc.), Optum wants to know, because it’s their job to find out if your health insurance company might have a right to be reimbursed out of your settlement.
-If you received a letter from Optum after an accident, you should call our law firm immediately at 1-800-999-0750.
+If you received a letter from Optum after a Pennsylvania car accident or personal injury, you should call our law firm immediately at 1-800-999-0750.

 Should I reply to Optum’s letter or call them back?

 Optum cannot make you sue somebody if you don’t want to sue them!
 That being said, you should still talk to a personal injury attorney before talking to Optum.
 You need to know your rights (and responsibilities) regarding this accident, your health insurance policy, your medical treatment, and your medical bills.
 Our personal injury law firm offers a free consultation that can be either over the phone or in person!
 Give us a call today at 814-452-6232.